Skip to Content

 There are also special services for pregnant and parenting teens through the Cal-Learn program.
 In addition, Medi-Cal is automatically issued to everyone receiving CalWORKs.

-Unless otherwise exempt, work-eligible CalWORKs participants are required to participate in Welfare-to-Work (WTW)1 activities as a condition of receiving aid.2
+Unless otherwise exempt, all work-eligible participants are required to participate in Welfare-to-Work (WTW)1 activities as a condition of receiving aid.2

 FAQ